Extremal of Log-Sobolev Functionals and Li-Yau Estimate on $\text{RCD}^*(K,N)$ Spaces

-We remark that while existence and Euler-Lagrangian equation problems are quite standard and similar to the smooth compact cases solved by Rothaus in \cite{rothaus1981logarithmic}, several other problems arise on metric measure spaces.
-For instance, the positivity of non-negative extremal functions in \cite[pager 114]{rothaus1981logarithmic} is shown by relying heavily on the underlying smooth differential structure of Riemannian manifold, polar coordinate and exact asymptotic ratio near the pole so that the problem can be reduced to a one-dimensional ODE problem.
-However, these smooth structures are lost in general metric measure spaces.
-While for $\text{RCD}^*(K,N)$ spaces, the polar decomposition still works by using ``needle decomposition'' generalized to $\text{CD}(K,N)$ setting by Cavalletti and Mondino in \cite{cavalletti2017sharp}, see also \cite{cavalletti2020new} for $\text{MCP}(K,N)$, however, similar asymptotic ratio analysis seems to fail without further assumption on underlying metric measure space.
-To overcome this difficulty, we make use of a maximum principle type argument for the De Giorgi class on some local domain, which was proved in \cite{kinnunen2001regularity}, to show that non-negative extremal functions are either bounded away from $0$ or vanish on the whole space.
-This method works in very general metric measure spaces supporting locally doubling property and weak Poincaré inequality, which in particular contains $\text{RCD}^*(K,N)$ spaces.
+We remark that while the existence and Euler-Lagrange equation problems are quite standard and similar to the smooth compact cases solved by \citet*{rothaus1981logarithmic}, several problems arise on metric measure spaces.
+For instance, the positivity of the non-negative extremal functions \cite[page 114]{rothaus1981logarithmic} is shown by relying heavily on the underlying smooth differential structure of the Riemannian manifold, the polar coordinates and the exact asymptotic volume ratio near the pole so that the problem can be reduced to a one-dimensional ODE problem.
+However, these smooth structures are lost on general metric measure spaces.
+While for $\mathrm{RCD}^*(K,N)$ spaces, the polar decomposition still works by using the ``needle decomposition'' generalized to essentially non-branching $\mathrm{CD}(K,N)$ spaces by \citet*{cavalletti2017sharp_isomperimetric} (see also \cite{cavalletti2012local}), the similar asymptotic volume ratio analysis seems to fail without further assumptions on the underlying metric measure space.
+To overcome this difficulty, we make use of a maximum principle type argument for the De Giorgi class on some local domain proved by \citet*{kinnunen2001regularity}, to show that non-negative extremal functions are either bounded away from $0$ or vanish on the whole space.
+This method works in very general metric measure spaces supporting the local doubling property and weak Poincaré inequality, which is in particular the case for $\mathrm{RCD}^*(K,N)$ spaces.

-Our second main result is in Theorem \ref{thm:estimate_Li_Yau}.
-Based on the regularity and positivity results obtained, we recover a Li-Yau type estimate for the logarithmic transform of all non-negative extremal functions of \eqref{eq:intro_log_sobolev_functional}.
+Our second main result is Theorem \ref{thm:estimate_Li_Yau}.
+Based on the regularity and positivity results obtained above, we recover a Li-Yau type estimate for the logarithmic transform of all non-negative extremal functions of \eqref{eq:intro_log_sobolev_functional}.
 More precisely, for any non-negative extremal functions $u$, it holds that